The New York Knicks Are Still Paying This Player

-What?
-The 8th Highest Paid Player On The New York Knicks Hasn't Played For The Team Since 2018
+The 8th Highest Paid Player On The New York Knicks Hasn't Played For The Team In Years

 The New York Knicks are 8-6 this season, and coming off of a season in which they made the postseason for the first time in seven years.